Malwarize/retro/README.md

 * ☝ ️ if you change the config file, its recommended to restart the retro service. with `systemctl --user restart retro`
 * ⚠️  the config file will override the default values.
+* 🤖  please make sure to setup the autocompletion script to have a better experience with retro. see `retro completion`
 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details d